Hajib Shakarbar: A Free For All Hospital

-Because Hajib Shakarbar was a known spiritual mystic from a very early age, and because he died for the sake of Allah as a Shaheed, anecdotes associated with him are in thousands.
+Because Hajib Shakarbar was a known spiritual mystic from a very early age, and because he died for the sake of God as a Shaheed, anecdotes associated with him are in thousands.
 The list of his very frequent interactions with my own father is very long, which I have described in my two books mentioned above.
 Here, I shall only describe what I saw from age five till fourteen, that is, when we had to leave Narhar Sharif due to migration to Pakistan; and what I write may be verified from hundreds of my relatives and town mates in Hyderabad Sindh as well as from hundreds of Narhari Turks living in Moro Sindh.
 I clearly remember one occasion of sugar falling on the great Dargah all day one day when I was about seven.
 Besides, I saw the huge Dargah filled with families starting to come with their multifarious wishes, needs and ailments on every Wednesday afternoon to fill the residential halls by Thursday noon; and people returning happy and cured after Friday Prayers.
 This weekly routine, I hear is still on today, with the number of visitors very much increased.
 The Hajibi Dargah is a free for all hospital, free of cost and without any discrimination of faith, caste, creed or colour.
 People from near and far come with all sorts of visible and invisible ailments, rub the sand of the Dargah on their bodies and eat it as well.
 They put the soot collected from the oil lamp, that is lit all night in the mazar chamber, for their sight defects and eyes ailments.
 The sight that most fascinated boys of my age group was that families brought their dear ones that had gone insane, some of them so mad that they had to be kept in strong chains tied to the historical Imli tree just a few yards away from the Buland Darwaza.
 Such families had to spend two to six weeks in the Dargah rubbing sand all over the mentally ill person.
 Invariably, all of them went back from Narhar as normal persons.